To obtain valuable data & insights, research often involves …

-As a researcher, it's your responsibility to communicate this information to the data subjects in clear and simple language, and in a …
+As a researcher, it's your responsibility to provide information about your research to the data subjects in your research.

-The GDPR applies to the use of personal data.
-The definition of personal data in the context of this law is therefore of great importance.
+The GDPR applies to the processing of personal data.
+The definition of personal data is therefore of great importance.

-When processing personal data of minors (children under the age of 18), they are entitled to specific protection, as they are often less aware of their rights, the potential risks and consequences associated with the processing of their data.
+When processing personal data of minors (children under the age of 18), they are entitled to specific protection, as they are often less aware of their rights and the potential risks and/or consequences associated with the processing of their data.

-Minors must be informed about which personal data are …
+Like adults, minors should be informed about what personal …

 When using an (online) survey tool to collect personal data for your research , you need to make sure that the tool is GDPR compliant and that you follow the GDPR principles when using it.